Bullying has no place in our schools

 Throughout October, Lake County Schools observed World Bullying Prevention Month.
-While we encourage kindness and acceptance all year long, in October, schools and communities around the world approach the topic with a laser focus.
+We encourage kindness and acceptance all year long, but in October schools and communities around the world approach the topic with a laser focus.

 To ensure that all of our students have a safe, positive and nurturing educational environment, we strictly prohibit and do not tolerate bullying or harassment in our schools.